Make Your Small Living Room Chic With These 7 Decorating Ideas

 "When you hang your curtain rod higher than the window — almost to the ceiling — the window will look bigger, and the curtains themselves will look much more high-end," Zillow noted on its DIY Playbook page.
 Zillow also offers a step-by-step guide to hanging curtains to create the illusion of space.
 This is also a decorating tip that most designers swear by.

 "You can raise the rod a few inches, a few feet, or up to the ceiling to help your window appear taller.
 Whether you use a cornice board or lambrequin, you can move your curtain rods to the height you’d like your windows to appear to be.
-Of course, you won’t fool anyone paying close attention, but most people won’t be doing that, especially in this over-head area," Armand's Drapery, Shutter & Upholstery explained on its blog.
+Of course, you won’t fool anyone paying close attention, but most people won’t be doing that, especially in this over-head area," Armand's Drapery, Shutters, & Upholstery explained on its blog.

 While you might be tempted to play it small when it comes to choosing an area rug for your small living room, you should actually select a larger rug to create the illusion of space.
 According to HGTV, "designers say start with the area rug first.
 From its design, you can choose colors to paint your walls and find throw pillows and paintings to complete the decor."
 This is how I decided how to decorate my living room, and it really helped me pull my entire design concept together.

 "The number one mistake for most people is getting a rug that is too small.
 Rugs that exceed the edges of the furniture can make a room appear larger.
 We like to say any rug size can work but some rugs are just too small.
 A small rug makes everything else look out of scale," NW Rugs & Furniture explained on its website.
 Aside from size, the color and texture of your area rug are also important.